el-dAna/Fatique-Detection-From-Physiological-Signals/README.md

 ---------------------------------------------------------------
 ## TO DOs before full deployment
-put physilogicalsignalsbuket in a global variable, preferably in a dataclass in app.py

-put access key and secrete access key of generated policy and environment vars.
+put physilogicalsignalsbuket in a global variable, preferably in a dataclass in app.py automatic model/task naming if no mame is passed put access key and secrete access key of generated policy and environment vars.